Act-On vs HubSpot Comparison

 • How important is it that your platform integrates with your CRM without becoming your CRM?

-• Does your team have the B2B data foundation it needs to make either platform work?
+• Does your team have the B2B data foundation it needs to make either platform work at its ceiling?

 Act-On serves mid-market B2B marketing teams that want automation without the complexity of managing a full customer platform.
 Its Active Contact pricing charges only for the contacts you actually email, not your full database, which can mean real savings for companies with large but segmented contact lists.
-Act-On's strengths in email deliverability (it runs its own SMTP servers), lead scoring, and multichannel automation make it a solid choice for teams focused on lead generation and nurturing.
-However, Act-On lacks native CRM, sales, or service tools, its interface is being overhauled slowly, and its starting price of $900/month puts it in mid-market territory.
+Act-On's strengths in email deliverability (it runs its own SMTP servers rather than relying on third-party infrastructure), lead scoring, and multichannel automation make it a solid choice for teams focused on lead generation and nurturing.
+The limits: Act-On has no native CRM, no sales tools, no service tools, and its interface is receiving a gradual overhaul.
+Starting at $900/month for 2,500 active contacts, it is priced for mid-market.

 HubSpot is the all-in-one customer platform for companies that want marketing, sales, service, content, and data management under one roof.
 With 288,706 customers and a Smart CRM connecting every hub, HubSpot removes the friction of stitching separate tools together.
-Its Breeze AI layer automates tasks across marketing, sales, and service, and its free CRM tier provides a real onramp.
-The trade-off is pricing complexity: a per-seat, per-hub model with mandatory onboarding fees at Professional and Enterprise tiers, and a rule where all Core Seats are billed at the rate of your highest subscription tier when mixing hubs.
+Its Breeze AI layer automates tasks across marketing, sales, and service, and its free CRM tier provides a real on-ramp.
+The trade-off is pricing complexity: a per-seat, per-hub model with mandatory onboarding fees at Professional and Enterprise tiers ($1,500 and $3,500 respectively), and a rule where all Core Seats are billed at the rate of your highest subscription tier when mixing hubs.

 Both platforms give you the tools to execute campaigns.
 But campaigns are only as good as the data behind them.
-The contacts you're targeting, the signals telling you when to reach out, the intelligence showing you which accounts are in-market: that's the layer neither Act-On nor HubSpot was built to provide on its own.
+The contacts you are targeting, the signals telling you when to reach out, the intelligence showing you which accounts are in-market: that is the layer neither Act-On nor HubSpot was built to provide on its own.

 If building your campaigns on comprehensive B2B data sounds like the missing piece, see how ZoomInfo works with your existing stack.